nf-core/pixelator/docs/usage.md

 documentation in comments [here](../assets/params-file.yml).
 You can also generate such `YAML`/`JSON` files via [nf-core/launch](https://nf-co.re/launch).

+> [!NOTE]
+> By default, processes from nf-core/pixelator will the path defined in `TMPDIR` to store temporary file.
+If this variable is not defined, they will fallback to `/tmp`.

 ### Updating the pipeline

 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
 To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline: